cdapio/sample-spark-app/README.md

 ## Advanced Options

-Now that the Spark program is running as a CDAP Application, users can leverage the additional capabilities provided by the CDAP platform such as - scheduling, logs, metadata, security and the like.
+Now that the Spark is running in CDAP, users can leverage the additional capabilities provided by the CDAP platform such as - scheduling, logs, metadata, security and the like.
 The following section describes scheduling capability.

-## Working with Schedules - Create, Update & List schedule for your application
+## Working with Schedules - Create, Update, and List schedule for your application

 ### Create a Schedule for your Spark application